Morning Briefing

 Micronutrient Powder Helps Prevent Malnutrition In Children Up To Two Years Old, Study Review Shows

 In a systematic review published by the Cochrane Collaboration last week, researchers found that the micronutrient powder used in recent years to combat malnutrition, anemia and iron deficiency in children was very helpful in preventing malnutrition in children six to 24 months old, VOA News reports.
-WHO epidemiologist Luz Maria De Regil "and other researchers combined the results of eight previous studies involving thousands of children," VOA writes, adding, "The studies were done on three continents, in countries as varied as Haiti, Cambodia and Ghana."
+World Health Organization epidemiologist Luz Maria De Regil "and other researchers combined the results of eight previous studies involving thousands of children," VOA writes, adding, "The studies were done on three continents, in countries as varied as Haiti, Cambodia, and Ghana."

 This is part of the Morning Briefing, a summary of health policy coverage from major news organizations.
 Sign up for an email subscription.